lpmi-13/homepage/_posts/2019-02-05-lora-pulse-counter.markdown

 This is useful for:

-- counting output produced by electricity meters, water meters, and other types of flow meters which do not have intrisically safe requirements
+- counting output produced by electricity meters, water meters, and other types of flow meters
 - tamper detection
 - storage tank monitoring